jpcamara/Goson/README.md

 The following customizations are available:

-* `handler : org.jschema.rpc.RPCCallHandler` - Handles the HTTP invocation
+* `handler : goson.rpc.RPCCallHandler` - Handles the HTTP invocation
 * `url : String` - The root URL to invoke against
-* `method : org.jschema.rpc.HttpMethod` - GET or POST
+* `method : goson.rpc.HttpMethod` - GET or POST
 * `includeNulls : Boolean` - Include local null values when invoking remotely (rarely needed)
-* `logger : org.jschema.rpc.RPCLoggerCallback` - A logger to be used while dispatching
+* `logger : goson.rpc.RPCLoggerCallback` - A logger to be used while dispatching
-* `wrapper : org.jschema.rpc.RPCInvocationWrapper` - An object that wraps the RPC call
+* `wrapper : goson.rpc.RPCInvocationWrapper` - An object that wraps the RPC call

 ## Global Defaults

-You can set the Global Defaults for the RPC system using the `org.jschema.rpc.RPCDefaults` class.
+You can set the Global Defaults for the RPC system using the `goson.rpc.RPCDefaults` class.
 This lets you customize the RPC layer wholesale, rather than doing it one service at a time like we did above.

 As an example, we can set the default request hander to be based on Apache HTTPClient with this code: